BMAT-Apps/flairstar/README.md

 The first figure below shows the window of this pipeline.
 This window contains the following information:

-* "Select subjects" input: allows the user to script the selected registration (sequence to register, reference sequence) for other subjects of the dataset.
-By default (when this field is empty), the registration will only be done for the subject assocuated to the file selected before. by adding a list BIDS ID (without "sub-") separated by a comma, this registration process can be scripted to other subjects.
+* "Select subjects" input: allows the user to script the computation of the Flair* image for other subjects of the dataset by adding a list BIDS ID (without "sub-") separated by a comma.
 Possible values are: single BIDS ID (e.g. "001,002,006,013"), multiple folowing BIDS ID (e.g. "001-005" is the same as '001,002,003,004,005"), or all subjects ("all").

-* "Select sessions" input: allows the user to script the selected registration (sequence to register, reference sequence) for other sessions of subjects of the dataset.
-By default (when this field is empty), the registration will only be done for the subject and session assocuated to the file selected before. by adding a list session ID (without "ses-") separated by a comma, this registration process can be scripted to other sessions.
+* "Select sessions" input: allows the user to script the computation of the Flair* image for other sessions of subjects of the dataset by adding a list session ID (without "ses-") separated by a comma.
 Possible values are: single session ID (e.g. "01,02,06,13"), multiple folowing session ID (e.g. "01-05" is the same as '01,02,03,04,05"), or all sessions ("all").

 * "Computation of the Flair Star" button: launch the flairstar script based on all information given by the user.